In 2019, the team collaboration software market touched a new height with $9.5 billion globally.

 Paid plans: 1 TB per organization

 Having mentioned earlier, both tools come up with freemium plans.
-However, if you are looking for all the features, then you will have to pay for it.
+However, if you are looking for all the features, then you will have to pay for them.

 In Microsoft Tools, that means you need to have either a Business Premium or Essentials account to access it.
 In other words, you need Office 365, and Teams comes as an add-on.